-About that interest…As of the first quarter of 2019, the interest rate was 6%.
+About that interest…As of the first quarter of 2023, the interest rate was 7%.
+However an increase to 8% was announced starting in Q4.
 Interestingly, the rate changes every quarter.
 It has been as low as 3%.
 Unfortunately, the interest compounds daily and is assessed not only on the total amount of taxes owed but the total amount of penalties owed as well.

 Rarely, You Might Get More Time

 American ex-pats living outside the U.S. can occasionally request additional time to file past the original six months.
 A form must be filled out, of course (Form 2350), assuming Form 4868 was filed before April 15, so this second form requests additional time to file Form 1040 and qualify for special tax treatment.

 If you live in the U.S. and suffer from undue hardship, like a fire or natural disaster, and you can prove it, your failure to pay penalties and failure to file penalties might be waived.

 You Missed Both Deadlines.
 What Will You Do?